wigman/willemwigman-nl/src/pages/index.md

     shouldn't just taste good, it should do good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+description: Willem is a developer and consultant specialised in e-commerce.
+More content is coming.
 intro:
   blurbs:
     - image: /img/coffee.png